Summer Research Programs

 The Summer Research Scholars Program:

-- Can be in basic science, clinical science, translational science, epidemiology, health policy, health outcomes, health economics or other approved areas
+- Can be in basic/translational science, clinical science, translational science, medical education, epidemiology, community service scholarship, health evidence and policy, innovation and discovery, medical humanities, or other approved areas

 - Occurs during the eight-week summer intersession

 The PRISM (Patient Research in Science and Medicine) Program is:

 - A CTSA-sponsored program that focuses on clinical-translational research.
 In addition to a mentored research project, participants attend the Summer Course in Clinical Research sponsored by CePORTED (Center for Patient Oriented Research Training and Leadership).
 Students earn a certificate in Clinical Research, suitable for framing, upon successful completion of the course.

 - Funds in the amount of $3,000 are available on a competitive basis to support the work of students who do summer research.